 GEAR

-When I first started playing bass the first instrument I owned was a Fender Telecaster (1972) that was modded into a Precision.
+When I first started playing BASS the first instrument I owned was a Fender Telecaster (1972) that was modded into a Precision.
 It took me almost twenty years to fully appreciate this instrument.

-I realized that the instrument I was looking for didn’t exist.
+I realized that the instrument I was looking for didn’t exist, yet.
 It was a combination of many instruments I tried and the ones I owned.
 The only way to get what I wanted was to have someone build it for me.
 Fortunately, Adrian Maruszczyk was willing to execute every last detail of my “mad” design.
-In fact, after demonstrating my custom shop instrument to the world, he got more and more people asking him to replicate it for them.
-So many that he made it one of his regular instrument.
-You can find them in his shop under the name “Sputnik”.

 After logging around a (1000 watts)Warwick X-treme that weighed around 30kg for years, I decided to look for something with the same power and less weight.